cap-js/docs/node.js/fiori.md

 The individual results are then combined behind the scenes.
 Draft entries are always positioned on top of active ones.
 :::

-- Draft-related properties (with the exception of `IsActiveEntity`) are only computed for the target entity, not for expanded sub entities.
+- Draft-related properties (with the exception of `IsActiveEntity`) are only computed for the target entity, not for expanded sub entities since this is not required by Fiori Elements.
 - Manual filtering on draft-related properties is not allowed, only certain draft scenarios are supported.